 - In a large mixing bowl, mix the shortening or margarine and sugar with a hand mixer on medium speed until creamy, about 2 minutes.

-- Add the eggs, dairy-free milk, and vanilla and mix until combined, about 1 minute.
+- Add the eggs and vanilla and mix until combined, about 1 minute.

 - In a separate bowl, whisk together the flour, salt, and baking soda.